San Fernando Valley Arts & Cultural Center “SCORE”

 Laguna Beach, CA. USA.

-I am on a continuous journey to exercise more control over the works I create, to balance out the chaos and energy with delicate and precise linework.
-For this reason, perhaps, I have returned to pen & ink -- a medium I first adopted as a child dreaming of becoming a cartoonist.
-The intimacy and familiarity I have with this medium allows it to feel like an extension of my mind allowing for a more pure interface between my conscious and subconscious selves and the canvas.
+I am committed to gaining greater control over my artistic output, balancing chaos and energy with precise, delicate linework.
+To this end, I have revisited the medium of pen and ink—a choice I made in childhood, envisioning a career as a cartoonist.
+My familiarity and intimacy with this medium enable it to serve as an extension of my mind, facilitating a more authentic interface between my conscious and subconscious selves and the creative process.

 Japan-born artist Zoë Star’s creative juices often flow in the form of ink, a medium she adopted as an aspiring cartoonist.